artndev/artofe-bot/README.md

 - The payment system based on [Stripe](https://github.com/stripe/stripe-node)
 - The cart system built using Redux reducers and selectors
 - The authorization system via Telegram Web Apps and JWT
-- The deployment on Vercel
+- The deployment on Vercel / Railway

 P.S.: All the public data is fetched from [Starbucks](https://www.starbucks.com/).
 Big thanks!